silx-kit/pyFAI/doc/source/geometry.rst

 Default geometry in pyFAI
 -------------------------

 In the (most common) case of *transmission diffraction setup* on synchrotrons (like ESRF, Soleil, Petra3, SLS...) this makes looks like:

 * Observer looking at the detector from the sample position:
 * Origin at the lower left of the detector
 * Axis 1 (i.e. *y*) being vertical, pointing upwards
 * Axis 2 (i.e. *x*) being horizontal, pointing to the center of the storage ring
-* Axis 3 (i.e. *z*) being horizontal, along the transmitted beam
+* Axis 3 (i.e. *z*) being horizontal, along the incident beam

-Axis 3 is built in such a way to be orthogonal and (1,2,3) is a direct orientation.
+Axis 3 is built in such a way to be orthogonal to the plane  (1,2).
+Due to constraints on the origin and orientation of the azimuthal angle, chi, (1, 2, 3) is inderect orientation.
-This makes the sample position negative (at z<0).
+This makes usually the PONI position with negative third coordiante (at z<0).

 Detector position